 Once confirmed, she called the upstairs to tell them we’re heading up and then led us to the elevators.

 There are two parts to Alo Restaurant: The Bar at Alo and the main dining room.

 The Barroom at Alo is a 20-seater area when you exit the 3rd floor elevator and has its own menu mostly in the $15-20 shareable plates and its own tasting menu as well.

-The main dining room is a tasting restaurant that offers a blind multi-course tasting menu.
+The main dining room of Alo Restaurant is a tasting restaurant that offers a blind multi-course tasting menu.

 Once we reached 3rd floor and exited the elevators, the General Manager Amanda Bradley and Executive Chef Patrick Kriss were already waiting to greet us.

 We were then led to our table at the furthest end of the floor by the windows.

 Travelling Foodie Tip: If you want to see the kitchen action or have good lighting for photography, be sure to book the Kitchen Counter Tasting Menu, a bar counter with six seats looking into the open kitchen.

-I came here with my sister on December 2016 for a (second) celebratory dinner on her new job in Seattle, which was a good excuse for us to check this place out as it’s been in our list for a long time.
+I dined at Alo Restaurant with my sister on December 2016 for a (second) celebratory dinner on her new job in Seattle, which was a good excuse for us to check this place out as it’s been in our list for a long time.